What degree programs (majors) are available?

 We have on-campus apartments available for married couples who are students at here Oklahoma City University.

-No, professors in the Petree College of Arts and Sciences will advise students who are exploring degree options.
+No, the Petree College of Arts and Sciences will advise students who are exploring degree options.

 There are so many choices.
 Whether it's movie night, pizza night, cook outs, concerts, recitals, sporting events, clubs and organizations, Greek life, student senate or intramurals you are looking for, you can find it here at Oklahoma City University.
 You'll run out of time long before you run out of things to do on campus.